buildkite/terraform-provider-buildkite/docs/resources/organization_rule.md

 subcategory: ""
 description: |-
   An Organization Rule allows specifying explicit rules between two Buildkite resources and the desired effect/action.
+  More information on pipelines can be found in the documentation https://buildkite.com/docs/pipelines/rules/overview.
 ---

 # buildkite_organization_rule (Resource)

 An Organization Rule allows specifying explicit rules between two Buildkite resources and the desired effect/action.

+More information on pipelines can be found in the [documentation](https://buildkite.com/docs/pipelines/rules/overview).

 ## Example Usage